Uni-ControlNet: All-in-One Control to Text-to-Image Diffusion Models: Related Work

 \paragraph{Controllable Diffusion Models} are designed to enable T2I diffusion models to accept more user controls for guiding the generation results.
 They have garnered increasing attention very recently.
 Broadly speaking, there are two strategies for implementing controllable diffusion models: training from scratch \cite{huang2023composer} and fine-tuning lightweight adapters \cite{zhang2023adding,mou2023t2i} on frozen pretrained T2I diffusion models.
 In the case of training from scratch, Composer \cite{huang2023composer} trains one big diffusion model from scratch to achieve great controllability for both single and multi-conditions.
 It obtains remarkable generation quality but comes with huge training cost.
-In contrast, ControlNet \cite{zhang2023adding} and T2I-Adapter \cite{mou2023t2i} propose to introduce lightweight adapters into publicly available SD models.
+In contrast, ControlNet \cite{zhang2023adding}, GLIGEN \cite{li2023gligen} and T2I-Adapter \cite{mou2023t2i} propose to introduce lightweight adapters (or extra modules) into publicly available SD models.
 By only fine-tuning the adapters while keeping original SD models frozen, they significantly reduce the training cost and make it affordable for the research community.
-However, both ControlNet and T2I-Adapter utilize independent adapters for each condition, resulting in increased fine-tuning cost and model size when handling increased number of conditions.
-Moreover, different adapters in ControlNet are isolated from one another, limiting their composability.
+However, all the ControlNet, GLIGEN and T2I-Adapter utilize independent adapters for each condition, resulting in increased fine-tuning cost and model size when handling increased number of conditions.
+Moreover, GLIGEN does not support composite control over different conditions.
+And different adapters in Multi-ControlNet \cite{zhang2023adding}, a version of ControlNet that allow composite control, are isolated from one another, limiting their composability.
 By testing CoAdapter~\citep{mou2023t2i}, which is jointly trained using different T2I-Adapters, we find that it also exhibits inadequate performance in generating composable conditions.
-Our proposed Uni-ControlNet follows the second line of fine-tuning adapters and is much less expensive than Composer, while addressing the above limitations of ControlNet and T2I-Adapter.
+Our proposed Uni-ControlNet follows the second line of fine-tuning adapters and is much less expensive than Composer, while addressing the above limitations of ControlNet, GLIGEN and T2I-Adapter.
 It groups conditions into two groups, i.e., local controls and global controls, and only requires two additional adapters accordingly.
-Thanks to our newly designed adapter structure, Uni-ControlNet is not only efficient in terms of training cost and model sizes, but also surpasses ControlNet and T2I-Adapter in controllability and quality.
+Thanks to our newly designed adapter structure, Uni-ControlNet is not only efficient in terms of training cost and model sizes, but also surpasses ControlNet, GLIGEN and T2I-Adapter in controllability and quality.